illini-motorsports/illini-motorsports/README.md

 This is the software that is used to program the microcontrollers.
 You can flash the microcontrollers directly and it also has debugging so you can step through the execution of the program.
 There are Windows, Linux, and Mac versions.

 #### [C18 Compiler](http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=SW006011)
 You will also need the C18 compiler, which is specific to the PIC18 family of microcontrollers that we use.
 It is very outdated but should still work.
 I beleive the "LITE" version will be enough for our needs, but if not you'll have to get a licenced copy.
-As far as I know there is only a windows version, so us linux guys get screwed.
+You can download the compiler for Windows from the link above.
+If you are on Linux or Mac, installers for a relatively recent version of the C18 compiler can be found in the Electronics dropbox folder.

 #### A Git Client

 ##### [Git CLI - Linux](http://git-scm.com/download/linux)
 If you're an awesome person and on Linux, you can use the command line interface for git.
 Because you're awesome, I'm assuming you already know how to install things onto your computer.